Last Updated on October 8, 2022 by Celeste.

 Exhibition of Ancient Greek Musical Instruments

-As said earlier, the same building permanently houses the independent exhibition of Ancient Greek Musical Instruments with 42 fully functional, reassembled musical instruments, such as the Helicon and the sixth string of Pythagoras, the lyre of Hermes, the guitar of Apollo, the Homeric phorminx, the harp of Sappho, the Ptolemaic helicon, the Pan flute, the Hydraulis of Ktesibios, and others.
+As described earlier, in the same building of the museum is another one.
+The museum permanently houses the independent exhibition of Ancient Greek Musical Instruments with 42 fully functional, reassembled musical instruments, such as the Helicon and the sixth string of Pythagoras, the lyre of Hermes, the guitar of Apollo, the Homeric phorminx, the harp of Sappho, the Ptolemaic helicon, the Pan flute, the Hydraulis of Ktesibios, and others.

 6, Pindarou and Akadimias Street, Kolonaki